 The Tick Clique

 Our tick wrangler-in-chief, Alexandra (bottom right), came back to work in the lab in partnership with Geneticks after completing her MSc at Mount Allison.
-Alexandra has recently left us to work on her PhD in Saskatchewan, passing the microscope to Julie Lewis (pictured below) to continue the work for both Geneticks and the odds and ends of projects in the Lloyd Lab.
+Alexandra has recently left us to work on her PhD in Saskatchewan, passing the microscope to Julie Lewis (top right) to continue the work for both Geneticks and the odds and ends of projects in the Lloyd Lab.

 Chris Roy (not pictured) is making transgenic ticks to see if we can make ticks that can’t transmit the Lyme disease bacteria.